yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 ```

-Then if the `font-size` is declares for the actual project, `elementExamples`'s CSS has already been re-defined 3 times.
+Then if the `font-size` is declared for the actual project, `elementExamples`'s CSS has already been re-defined three times.

 ```css
 elementExample {